What Is Angina?

 Angina is chest pain that happens because there isn't enough blood going to part of your heart.
 It can feel like a heart attack, with pressure or squeezing in your chest.
 It's sometimes called angina pectoris or ischemic chest pain.

 It's a symptom of heart disease, and it happens when something blocks your arteries or there's not enough blood flow in the arteries that bring oxygen-rich blood to your heart.

 Angina usually goes away quickly.
-Still, it can be a symptom of a life-threatening heart problem.
-Call your doctor if you have it.
-It's important to find out what's going on and to talk about what you can do to avoid a heart attack.
+Still, it can be a sign of a life-threatening heart problem.
+It's important to find out what's going on and what you can do to avoid a heart attack.

-There's a lot you can do to stop it from happening.
-Usually, medicine along with lifestyle changes can control it.
-If it's more severe, you may need surgery, too.
+Usually, medicine and lifestyle changes can control angina.
+If it's more serious, you may need surgery.
 Or you may need what's called a stent, a tiny tube that props open arteries.

 There are different types of angina:

 This is the most common type of angina.
 Physical activity or stress can trigger it.
 It usually lasts a few minutes, and it goes away when you rest.
 It isn't a heart attack, but it can be a sign that you're more likely to have one.
 Tell your doctor if this happens to you.

 You can have unstable angina while you're at rest or not very active.
 The pain can be strong and long-lasting, and it may come back again and again.
 It can be a signal that you're about to have a heart attack, so see a doctor right away.

 With microvascular angina, you have chest pain but no coronary artery blockage.
 Instead, it happens because your smallest coronary arteries aren't working the way they should, so your heart doesn't get the blood it needs.
 The chest pain usually lasts more than 10 minutes.
 This type is more common in women.